Yudi/DiscordChatExporter/.docs/Token-and-IDs.md

 # Obtaining Token and Channel IDs

 > [!WARNING]
 > **Do not share your token!** A token gives full access to an account.
 > To reset a user token, change your account password.
 > To reset a bot token, click on [Reset Token](#how-to-export-with-a-bot-token) in the bot settings.

 ## How to get a user token

+> [!CAUTION]
-**Caution:** [Automating user accounts violates Discord's terms of service](https://support.discord.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-) and may result in account termination.
+> [Automating user accounts violates Discord's terms of service](https://support.discord.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-) and may result in account termination.
 Use at your own risk.
+> Bot accounts do not have this restriction.

 ### Through your web browser